tunapanda/swagmap/BACKLOG.md

 Completed
 ---------
+* Create the controller.
+The controller should tell the model to load iself, then take the data from the model and populate the view.
 * Create connections between Swagifacts.
 * Swagifacts should be displayed as completed or not completed.
 * Create the model.
 The model should be usable like this: